 The government isn’t in the business of providing the most usable interfaces, especially to normal humans, so why not create an incentive structure and the proper API to really improve the experience for consumers, bringing us ever-so-closer to that utopia of universal health care coverage?

-Indeed this is the model followed by Expressway customer, Blue-Cross Blue Shield Association (BCBSA), they used an API layer and SaaS developer portal to expose interfaces to ensure consistent health care information was made available to all 38 independent Blue-Cross-Blue-Shield agencies.
+Indeed this is the model followed by Blue-Cross Blue Shield Association (BCBSA), they used an API layer and SaaS developer portal to expose interfaces to ensure consistent health care information was made available to all 38 independent Blue-Cross-Blue-Shield agencies.

-As for agency API sharing, this is a problem that we routinely solve with an API Management Gateway.
+As for agency API sharing, this is a problem that we routinely solve with API Management.
 There is a well known api patterns for cloud & mobile that agencies can use to surface legacy XML feeds or unstructured data as first-class APIs and then make these APIs accessible from an API catalog accessible to developers.
 Oh, and one more thing: It’s not enough to simply publish the layer with consistent, secure interfaces, any API that sends or receives sensitive agency information and performs message level security needs the appropriate certifications and compliance posture.
 Agencies may need to ensure their API infrastructure is certified against common requirements such as FIPS, Common Criteria and DoD certifications.